-On 28 July 2020, ING published a press release entitled "ING to book goodwill impairment in second quarter" (the "Impairment Press Release").
-On 6 August 2020, the Issuer published a press release entitled "ING posts 2Q2020 net result of €299 million" (the "Q2 Press Release" and together with the Impairment Press Release, the "Press Releases").
-The Q2 Press Release contains, among other things, the consolidated unaudited results of the Issuer as at, and for the three month period and six month period ended, 30 June 2020.
-Copies of the Press Releases has been filed with the AFM and, by virtue of this Supplement, are incorporated by reference in, and form part of, the Registration Document.
+On 12 August 2020, ING published a press release entitled "Isabel Fernandez to step down from ING Management Board Banking as of 31 December 2020" (the "Isabel Fernandez Press Release").
+On 23 September 2020, ING published a press release entitled "Statement on 'FinCen Files' reporting" (the "FinCen Files Press Release").
+On 8 October 2020, ING published a press release entitled "ING publishes second progress report on climate alignment" (the "Climate Alignment Press Release").
+On 5 November 2020, the Issuer published a press release entitled "ING posts 3Q2020 net result of €788 million" (the "Q3 Press Release").
+On 6 November 2020, ING published a press release entitled "ING to appoint Ljiljana Čortan as chief risk officer" (together with the Isabel Fernandez Press Release, the FinCen Files Press Release and the Climate Alignment Press Release, the "Press Releases").
+The Q3 Press Release contains, among other things, the consolidated unaudited results of the Issuer as at, and for the three month period and nine month period ended, 30 September 2020.
+Copies of the Press Releases have been filed with the AFM and, by virtue of this Supplement, are incorporated by reference in, and form part of, the Registration Document.

-Any references to websites or uniform resource locators ("URLs") contained in the ING Group Interim Financial Report or the Press Releases are deemed inactive textual references and are included for information purposes only.
+Any references to websites or uniform resource locators ("URLs") contained in the Press Releases are deemed inactive textual references and are included for information purposes only.
 The contents of any such website or URL shall not by virtue of this Supplement form part of, or be deemed to be incorporated into, the Registration Document.

-In addition, the Issuer wishes to update the risk factor entitled "Because ING is a financial services company conducting business on a global basis, ING's business, results and financial condition have been, and likely will continue to be, adversely affected by the COVID-19 pandemic." in line with information regarding the COVID-19 pandemic included in the Q2 Press Release.
+In addition, the Issuer wishes to update the risk factor entitled "Because ING is a financial services company conducting business on a global basis, ING's business, results and financial condition have been, and likely will continue to be, adversely affected by the COVID-19 pandemic." in line with information regarding the COVID-19 pandemic included in the Q3 Press Release.